rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 </template>
 ```

 So now we can use the `textLength` computed property that always returns the current length of the text.
-Please note that, because `text` is a `ref`, we need to call `.value` (e.g. `text.value.length`) before to get the actual value of the property.
+Please note that, because `text` is a `ref`, we need to call `.value` (e.g. `text.value.length`) to get the actual value of the property.

 ### Functions